 Challenging economic times are leading law firms to closely assess every business practice as they seek to complete tasks more efficiently and to lower costs.
-Is the conference call location equipped to handle IP connections?

 For significant savings in both time and expense, it is no surprise that practitioners are turning to cutting-edge video conferencing.
 The service allows multiple case participants from across the county to "attend" depositions and meetings without spending the time or adding the costs of travel and lodging.
 In a video conference, all parties communicate real-time using a simultaneous, two-way video and audio transmission system, as if meeting face-to-face.

 With such rapid advances in related internet and video technologies, the question is no longer whether or not to tap into video conferencing – it's what technology to use.
 The two primary contenders are internet protocol (IP) or integrated services digital network (ISDN).
 The principal difference is that IP video conferencing transmits voice and video via the internet while ISDN uses regular telephone lines to convey the information.

 So the question is: to IP, or not IP?
 Following are pros and cons of each.